Kotlin/KEEP/proposals/context-receivers.md

 ```

 This builder pattern uses a functional type with an extension receiver `SomeObjectBuilder.() -> Unit` for good and shall
 continue doing so.
-Conceptually, code inside `someObject { ... }` block performs an action upon `SomeObjectBuilder` instance
+Conceptually, the code inside `someObject { ... }` block performs an action upon the `SomeObjectBuilder` instance
-and using extension receiver for this is in style.
+and using an extension receiver for this is in style.
 We do not recommend using context receivers for such simple builders.

 However, context receivers make it possible to define _contextual operators_ &mdash; operators that are available
 only in the context of the corresponding builder, as shown in "Creating JSONs" example in the [Use cases](#use-cases) section.